-Focus 1) the first type of proposals will address the following aspects:
+Focus 1) the first type of proposals (EU contribution around EUR 4.00), will address the following aspects:

 - Support to the PPP on AI, Data and Robotics to develop a strong and inclusive network bringing, academia, industry, and public and industry users, including the major industrial European sectors and all relevant stakeholders, to guarantee strong coordinated efforts toward trustworthy AI, for the economy, society and environment.
 The network will also include national representatives, to link to national programmes and to foster synergies and coordination between the various European, national, public and private initiatives.
 Such coordination of efforts in research, innovation and expertise will be important for Europe's leadership in AI.
-The objective is to support the community in defining and implementing the AI, Data and Robotics strategy for research, innovation, and deployment, and support the PPP in its coordination and support of the community in non-R&D tasks as well. - Coordinate and establish links with all relevant initiatives in AI, Data and Robotics in H2020, HE, DEP, and other programmes (Networks of excellence centres, DIHs, pilots, data platforms, and other projects), in view of sharing knowledge, developing synergies, and coordinate the efforts when possible.
+The objective is to support the community in defining and implementing the AI, Data and Robotics strategy for research, innovation, and deployment, and support the PPP in its coordination and support of the community in non-R&D tasks as well. - Coordinate and establish links with all relevant initiatives in AI, Data and Robotics in Horizon 2020, Horizon Europe, Digital Europe Programme, and other programmes (Networks of excellence centres, DIHs, pilots, data platforms, and other projects), in view of sharing knowledge, developing synergies, and coordinate the efforts when possible.
 Synergies should be developed with the relevant projects through efficient mechanisms (e.g. joint task forces), organisation of joint events gathering projects, etc.

-156 Strategic Research, Innovation and Deployment Agenda of the AI, Data and Robotics PPP
+Strategic Research, Innovation and Deployment Agenda of the AI, Data and Robotics PPP

-157 Initiated under the AI4EU project https://cordis.europa.eu/project/id/825619 and further developed in projects resulting from H2020-ICT-49-2020 call
+Initiated under the AI4EU project https://cordis.europa.eu/project/id/825619 and further developed in projects resulting from H2020-ICT-49-2020 call